micked99/wspr-to-sondehub-script/README.md

 # hab-wspr
-DFollowing is the original readme with basic setup info, my notes starts below in the section that starts with: DG4NOB upgrade
+Following is the original readme with basic setup info, my notes starts below in the section that starts with: #DG4NOB upgrade

 ## High altittude ballon tracking via WSPR